uzh-dqbm-cmi/lab-website/content/post/interpretable_machine_learning/index.md

 ## Model-based interpretability

 Intrinsic model explainability can cost some predictive performance.
 Indeed, the relationship between input and output is easier to understand in simpler models.
 A basic example is linear regression, in which the coefficient of a feature reflects the impact a change in this feature would have on the outcome.
 Linear models can easily be extended to generalized linear models (GLM) or generalized additive models (GAM)  to take into account interactions or non-linear relationships between features and outcome.
-Unfortunately, as we increase the model complexity (and thus predictive performance) we lose the direct relationships between input and output variables and therefore a loss in interpretability.
+Unfortunately, as we increase the model complexity (and thus predictive performance) we lose the direct relationships between input and output variables and therefore entail a loss in interpretability.

 ## Post-hoc interpretability